 What neighborhood do you live in?

 I live in Greenfield, which is a hidden gem of a neighborhood.
 The location within the city is amazing — a mile or two from just about everything.
-My boyfriend and I just bought a house here in November; before that, we lived in Lawrenceville for a few years.
+Before moving here I lived in Lawrenceville for a few years.

 Have you always wanted to be an artist?

 After I grew out of my obligatory childhood phase of wanting to be a lion when I grew up, I distinctly remember being torn between being a veterinarian or an artist.
 I remember compromising that I would first become a veterinarian, and then go back to school for art because that seemed like the “stable” thing to do.
 And I did start on that route, attending the University of Pittsburgh, beginning as a biology major.
 But I eventually realized that my love of animals didn’t quite translate into a love of rigorous scientific studies, so I switched over to Pitt’s studio arts major which propelled me forward in my artistic exploration.

 What’s your favorite thing about Pittsburgh’s art scene?